 As well as tulips, flowers season in Holland sees the blossoming of other beautiful varieties of blooms.

-Crocuses blooms early as March and are soon followed by daffodils and hyacinths, before leaving way to the famous tulips.
-These other flowers usually get less attention but they are equally as impressive and colour large fields exactly like their better known counterpart.
-This means that while the exact variety of flower you see may vary, you are likely to see gorgeous fields anytime between March and May.
+This means that while the exact variety of flowers you see may vary, you are likely to see gorgeous fields anytime between March and May.

 Over the course of the century they became a fundamental part of the Dutch economy and they gave rise to what was called ‘Tulipomania‘ (tulip mania), a real economic bubble with tulip prices at a premium!

-Simple things such as asking for permission before stepping in and not picking flowers unless explicitly authorised will go a long way yo make you welcome on the fields.
+Simple things such as asking for permission before stepping in and not picking flowers unless explicitly authorized will go a long way yo make you welcome on the fields.

 When deciding where and how to see the tulips in Holland you first need to decide is what you want to see is tulips as such, specifically tulip fields or a tulip garden.